The First Step to Write Angular Unit Test Cases

 Use to combine(inject) the service to TestBed configuration

 As mentioned before, we have to write a test case for every single unit.
 Above .spec.ts shows how I write the test cases for the above sample .ts file.
-Here, we have to use async because TestBed.compileComponents()
+Here, we have to use async because TestBed.compileComponents() is an asynchronous method.

 In this example, we are using Message Service to get the title.
 We call message service as the depender to the component.
 We have to provide the service to the TestBed before executing the test using the provider property.
 The most important thing is not to use the service directly to the provider.
 We can use Mock Service for this.
 As defined in the example, we can write a Mock class for the service.
-Finally, we can inject the service to the testbed using TestBed.inject()
+Finally, we can inject the service to the testbed using TestBed.inject().

 Service Class Test Case Writing